Our research is focused on applied aquatic conservation ecology and sustainability. Much of this work falls into one or more of these categories:

 - Understanding and predicting fish distributions and abundances.
 This includes work on population viability analysis, predictions of fish distributions under climate change, and assessment of population trajectories of imperiled species.
 This includes collaborative work with Trout Unlimited and the US Forest Service, among other partners.

 - Flow ecology: understanding how water flow patterns affect populations, communities and ecosystem processes.
-Most of this is collaborative work with Mary Freeman.

 - Aquatic ecosystem ecology.
 Ecosystem processes are an important focus of many lab members, particularly those co-advised by Amy Rosemond.